mark3lau/Spock_Game/README.md

 <hr>

 ## <u>5.
 Typography and color scheme</u>
 I chose a dark background and a light pink colour scheme.
 I wanted to associate the colour scheme to Star Trek and the acknowledgement of Spock as being a main part of the game.
 The dark background has an added "galaxy/space" effect with tiny specks of white light to represent distant galaxies and the night sky.
 The light pink is a nice contrast to the dark background and makes the text legible.
+There is also a light blue colour that's used that gives an extra layer of aesthetics to the site and again is very legible against the dark background.
 The main font is "press start 2p" which is reminiscent of the 1990s arcade games, this is only used for the game title and text that are large enough so that it's easy to read.
 For scoreboard text and messages this is in "space grotesk" font which is easier to read for the user and keeps with the "space" theme.
 <hr>

 ## <u>6.
 Wireframes</u>
-Wireframes were created using Balsamiq to outline what the site would look like in desktop and mobile screen wdiths.
+Wireframes were created using Balsamiq to outline what the site would look like, from the layout of the Landing page to the Game page and updating scoreboard and results messages.
+I've also outlined the layout for desktop and mobile screen widths.

 #### **Large and medium screen size**